2014-15 CORE GROUP MEMBERS:

 Laura became president of Southwest UU Women (SWUUW) in 2000 and oversaw its transition to a nonprofit and Independent Affiliate of the UUA.
 She is also very active with the Partner Church Council.
 SWUUW has been operating for 20 years in the Southwest District sponsoring an annual conference attended by several hundred women.
 They have had a growing desire to connect with UU women across the country and to connect with the international women’s movement.
 Laura was SWUUW’s first paid administrator.
 Spring 2007 they received a grant of $10,000 from the UUA Funding Panel to support planning for an International Convocation of UU Women.

 Past Grassroots Coordinator and Joseph Priestley District rep -- Nuala Carpenter lives in St. Davids PA, attends Main Line Unitarian Church in Devon in the western suburbs of Philadelphia.
-She is currently a member of the Facilitators' Circle of Joseph Priestley District Women and Religion.
+She has been a member of the Facilitators' Circle of Joseph Priestley District Women and Religion.
 She has been involved for 10 years or so and was been the convener from 99 to 07.
 She has been to several gatherings of the core group, in Boston, Chicago, St. Louis and Portland OR.

 Nuala has been a UU since the 70s and has held many leadership roles in her congregation -- Main Line Unitarian Church.
 She was born in Ireland and lives with her husband Mike.
 Their five grandchildren are the light of her life.